m1ck2/hg-sip/sphinx/c_api.rst

         the :class:`sip.array` object.

-.. c:function:: void *sipConvertToInstance(PyObject *obj, sipWrapperType *type, PyObject *transferObj, int flags, int *state, int *iserr)

-    .. deprecated:: 4.8
-        Use :c:func:`sipConvertToType()` instead.

-    This converts a Python object to an instance of a C structure or C++ class assuming that a previous call to :c:func:`sipCanConvertToInstance()` has been successful.

-    :param obj:
-        the Python object.
-    :param type:
-        the type's :ref:`generated type object <ref-type-objects>`.
-    :param transferObj:
-        this controls any ownership changes to *obj*.
-    :param flags:
-        any combination of the :c:macro:`SIP_NOT_NONE` and
-        :c:macro:`SIP_NO_CONVERTORS` flags.
-    :param state:
-        the state of the returned C/C++ instance is returned via this pointer.
-    :param iserr:
-        the error flag is passed and updated via this pointer.
-    :return:
-        the C/C++ instance.

-    If *transferObj* is ``NULL`` then the ownership is unchanged.

-    If *transferObj* is ``Py_None`` then ownership is transferred to Python via a call to :c:func:`sipTransferBack()`.

-    Otherwise ownership is transferred to C/C++ and *obj* associated with *transferObj* via a call to :c:func:`sipTransferTo()`.

-    If *state* is not ``NULL`` then the location it points to is set to describe the state of the returned C/C++ instance and is the value returned by any :directive:`%ConvertToTypeCode`.
-The calling code must then release the value at some point to prevent a memory leak by calling :c:func:`sipReleaseInstance()`.

-    If there is an error then the location *iserr* points to is set to a non-zero value.
-If it was initially a non-zero value then the conversion isn't attempted in the first place.
-(This allows several calls to be made that share the same error flag so that it only needs to be tested once rather than after each call.)

-.. c:function:: void *sipConvertToMappedType(PyObject *obj, const sipMappedType *mt, PyObject *transferObj, int flags, int *state, int *iserr)

-    .. deprecated:: 4.8
-        Use :c:func:`sipConvertToType()` instead.

-    This converts a Python object to an instance of a C structure or C++ class that is implemented as a mapped type assuming that a previous call to :c:func:`sipCanConvertToMappedType()` has been successful.

-    :param obj:
-        the Python object.
-    :param mt:
-        the opaque structure returned by :c:func:`sipFindMappedType()`.
-    :param transferObj:
-        this controls any ownership changes to *obj*.
-    :param flags:
-        this may be the :c:macro:`SIP_NOT_NONE` flag.
-    :param state:
-        the state of the returned C/C++ instance is returned via this pointer.
-    :param iserr:
-        the error flag is passed and updated via this pointer.
-    :return:
-        the C/C++ instance.

-    If *transferObj* is ``NULL`` then the ownership is unchanged.

-    If *transferObj* is ``Py_None`` then ownership is transferred to Python via a call to :c:func:`sipTransferBack()`.

-    Otherwise ownership is transferred to C/C++ and *obj* associated with *transferObj* via a call to :c:func:`sipTransferTo()`.

-    If *state* is not ``NULL`` then the location it points to is set to describe the state of the returned C/C++ instance and is the value returned by any :directive:`%ConvertToTypeCode`.
-The calling code must then release the value at some point to prevent a memory leak by calling :c:func:`sipReleaseMappedType()`.

-    If there is an error then the location *iserr* points to is set to a non-zero value.
-If it was initially a non-zero value then the conversion isn't attempted in the first place.
-(This allows several calls to be made that share the same error flag so that it only needs to be tested once rather than after each call.)

 .. c:function:: void *sipConvertToType(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, int *iserr)

     This converts a Python object to an instance of a C structure, C++ class or